-Preservation of the residential areas in this planning area as well as those in close proximity has always been a top Comprehensive Plan priority. policy is consistent with the general policy of protecting residential areas from commercial office or encroachment.
-However, it also provides the complimentary benefit of providing a stable customer and employment base within walking distance of the downtown.
+Preservation of the residential areas in this planning area as well as those in close proximity has always been a top Comprehensive Plan priority.
+This policy is consistent with the general policy of residential areas protecting from commercial or office encroachment. provides However, it also the complimentary benefit of providing a stable customer and employment base within walking distance the downtown.